 If your ice machine is not making enough ice, some troubleshooting might be in order.
 Check the temperature around your ice machine to see if heat is the issue.
 It could be that your ice maker is working just fine, but environmental factors are at play.

 If you’re a Chicago business with ice machine problems, give Automatic Icemakers a call.
-We have decades of experience servicing commercial ice machines for businesses.
+We have decades of experience servicing commercial ice machines for Chicago businesses.
 If you’re in the market for a new ice machine, our ice maker rentals come with everything you need to keep your ice machine running smoothly year-round.